 The traders mutter a negative or shake their heads.
 The Wolven, however, speak briefly amongst themselves before one of them says, “Slow your stride—we might have interest.”
 They start moving toward us, debating quietly but heatedly as they do so.
 Apparently, they’re not all of the same mind on the subject.

 Ren stops walking and turns around.
 His scowling face says it all.
 “I have no need for a High Taire duelist.”
 He looks at Zorro Guy, then at the Wolven.
 “Or a pack of Fenric warriors.”
 Finally, his gaze settles on Pretty Boy.
 “And I have no use for a low-shadow pickpocket.”

 Pretty Boy looks astonished and affronted.
 “What are you—”

 Ren holds my knife out to me.
 “He took it from you while I was speaking.”

 I experience a jarring flash of cognitive dissonance.
 Wait, how did—

 “I’m not a pickpocket!” the man exclaims.
 “I’m a professional thief!
 And a damn good one at that!”

 “I’m fine with parting ways,” one of the Wolven growls (he looks like a giant husky; one eye is blue and the other is green).
 “I do not care for smelly humans.”

 “Wait.”
-The Wolven leader steps forward and peers closely at me, searching my face with deep-set eyes.
+The Wolven leader steps forward and peers closely at me.
 There’s something familiar about him.
 I can’t quite place it, but…

 My mouth drops open.